 When a client agent is executed at a terminal, it connects to the BroadcastingServer agent which is activated by the server agent loader, as shown in Fig. 15(a).
 Notice that two other agents, ams (agent management system) and df (directory facilitator), are activated by the server agent loader in the left part of the display window in Fig. 15(a).
 The ams agent manages all the agents running on the server.
-The df agent acts like a telephone directory by providing a client agent with the possible service information from other agents.
+The df agent acts like a telephone directory by providing a client agent with the server agent is made by clicking a connect button in the GUI of the client terminal.
+At this time, the user preference data in the

-Figure 15(b) shows a graphical user interface of a server that shows a list of the client agents connected to the server.
+Figure 15(b) shows a graphical user interface of a server that the MPEG-21 XDI that includes the user preference data and shows a list of the client agents connected to the server.
 Here, two clients are shown being served by the server agent.